About ESE-TE

 Pam Schwartzberg

-President and CEO, Learning for a Sustainable Future
+President & CEO, Learning for a Sustainable Future (LSF)

 Pamela has over 30 years of progressive experience in strategic planning, policy development, project management, research, and writing.
 She served as Ontario Program Director for LSF, coordinating research, policy development, teacher training, and curriculum materials development.
 As of 2002, Pamela has served as National Executive Director of LSF.